mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-1.md

 Like many other interpreted languages, Lua is typeless, meaning that declaring a variable is as simple as `var = value`.
 This creates the variable _in the global scope_; we'll soon see how to declare local variables.
 You can also declare multiple variables at once: `var1, var2, var3 = val1, val2, val3`.

-There are few constants, or, types, that you should be aware of:
+There are a few constants, or, types, that you should be aware of:

 * `nil` is the nothing value, and also represents undefined variables.
 While languages such as ActionScript have both a `null` and `undefined` value, Lua combines these two things into one with `nil`.
 * `true` and `false` are present.
-Beware that in conditional statements, the only things that will translate to `false` are `nil` and `false` itself; everything else is considered `true`.
+Beware that in conditional statements, the only things that will equate to `false` are `nil` and `false` itself; everything else is considered `true`.

 We'll delve more into Lua's native types in [part two](/2012/08/27/lua-for-programmers-part-2).